Loving-Studios/Super-Soukoban/README.md

+title: [Super-Soukoban]

 # Super-Soukoban

+title: [Presentation]

 ## Presentation

+description: [This project is a game analysis of the game **_Super Soukoban_**, developed by Thinking Rabbit and published by Pack-In-Video, which was released in Japan in 1993.
+The team is composed by two students of CITM Terrassa (Catalonia, Spain).
+]

 This project is a game analysis of the game **_Super Soukoban_**, developed by Thinking Rabbit and published by Pack-In-Video, which was released in Japan in 1993.
 The team is composed by two students of CITM Terrassa (Catalonia, Spain).

 ## Description